DanielBugelnig/U-Net/README.md

 ### Update 29.12.2024- Daniel
-- added visualization.py: visualize the dataset
+- added visualization.py: visualize the dataset and the predictions with visual comparison
 -

 ### Update 28.12.2024- Daniel